The Vermont Statutes Online

 (B) Local appointed boards and commissions.
 Elected officials shall not be prevented from serving on local appointed boards and commissions, provided the service does not conflict or interfere with the proper execution of the elective office.

-(5) =bi Qualification to run for and hold local office.
+(5) Qualification to run for and hold local office.

-(A) No person shall be qualified to run for or be elected to hold an elective office unless he or she is a duly qualified voter and resident in the Town of Williston.
+(A) No person shall be qualified to run for or be elected to hold an elective office unless he or she is a duly registered voter and resident in the Town of Williston.

 (B) Should an elected holder of local office establish residence in some place other than Williston, the office shall be declared immediately vacant by the Selectboard, and said vacancy shall be filled in accordance with the provisions of the charter.